 After The Interview

 - Follow up on parent-educator meetings.
-If any questions or concerns were discussed send an email to follow up to the parent to reiterate what you have discussed.
+If any questions or concerns were discussed send an email to follow up with the parent to reiterate what you have discussed.

 - For strategies suggested to parents to support their child's learning at home, send an email or letter to the parent about strategies discussed during the meeting and how they can easily be implemented at home.